ros2/design/articles/unique_network_flows.md

 2. Custom 6-tuple using side-loaded DDS Transport Priority QoS policies: Conceptually, the custom 6-tuple can be constructed by side-loading unique `flow_id` values into the Transport Priority QoS policy of the DDS RMW implementation.
 In practice, however, this is difficult to implement for several reasons.
 First, it expects  DDS RMW side-loading competence from application programmers which is inconvenient.
 Second, re-purposing DSCP values as identifiers is limited to 64 identifiers and requires careful network administration as mentioned before.
 Third, side-loading support varies across DDS RMW implementations.
 To the best of our knowledge, none of the tier-1 DDS implementations for ROS2 today (Eloquent) support side-loading Transport Priority QoS policies for *select few* publishers and subscribers in a node due to lack of fine-grained interfaces.
 A glaring limitation is that this alternative ignores non-DDS RMW.

 3. DS-based QoS using side-loaded DDS Transport Priority QoS policies: This gets ahead of the problem by directly specifying the required DS-based QoS through side-loaded Transport Priority QoS policies.
-However, this suffers from similar problems as the previous alternative.
+However, this suffers from similar impracticalities as the previous alternative.
 It ignores non-DDS RMW, expects DS competence from programmers, and is not supported by tier-1 RMW implementations.

 ## References